thestupendous/python-projects/smart-calculator/README.md

 ## things working
 - operations 4 - (+/-/÷/x)
 - brackets ( `(` and `)` ) support for easy typing
+- note: all entities (numbers, operators, brackets) must be separated by at least one space

 ## Convert the infix expression A + B * C to postfix